An Environmental Health Disaster in Our Backyard

 Residents of the communities bordering along Coldwater Creek, including Florissant, Hazelwood, Black Jack, Spanish Lake, St. Ann, Berkeley and Ferguson continue their advocacy on behalf of those injured in their neighborhoods and have since filed lawsuits on behalf of those injured.

 If you lived in the area and believe your cancer may be linked to the contamination, please contact a lawyer to see if you can find justice for your injuries.
 In addition, there are a lot of resources available to you thanks to the hard work of community activists.
-Below are just a few of those resources:
+If you are so inclined, help spread word about the toxic contamination by sharing Facebook posts and twitter feeds - Below are just a few of those resources:

 - Facebook Page – One of the most amazing parts to this story is the way in which Coldwater Creeks jumped into action when they recognized a large amount of cancer diagnoses in their hometowns.
 Coldwater Creek – Just the Facts Facebook page has acted as a hub for all activities relating to Coldwater Creek.